-The council has agreed to continue to implement the increase for the 2021/22 rent year in line with the Government’s policy meaning rents will increase this year by 1.5% (CPI was 0.5%).
-The increase will come into effect from Monday 6 April and will mean the average rent for 2020/2021 will be approximately £87.20.
+The Council has agreed to continue to implement the increase for the 2021/22 rent year in line with the Government’s policy meaning rents will increase this year by 1.5% (CPI was 0.5%).
+The increase will come into effect from Monday 5 April and will mean the average rent for 2021/22 will be approximately £88.81.

 To help give residents a clearer understanding of the decision, how the additional rent will be used and the support available for tenants we have developed some Frequently Asked Questions (FAQs)

 Service Charges for Leaseholders

 Details about service charges for leaseholders are sent every year to each leaseholder.
 For more information see our Service Charges and Ground Rent for Leaseholders page.